Your browser version is outdated. We recommend that you update your browser to the latest version.

 The Emergency Department is a busy place and it is normal to feel a little apprehensive prior to starting, particularly if you haven’t spent much time in the ED previously.

 Please be reassured that you will never be on your own, and you will be fully supported.
-There is a specialty doctor on duty with you 24hrs, along with a consultant until midnight every day of the week.
+There is a speciality doctor on duty with you 24hrs, along with a consultant until midnight every day of the week.

 I would also recommend using the resources of our experienced nurses, both in majors and particularly in minors.
 We fully understand that for most of you this will be your first time dealing with minor injuries.
 It is quite normal, and expected, for you to discuss the x-rays you have taken.
 We fully appreciate that at first it can be very daunting to see and discharge patients.